Boiler Room

 Boiler Room festival, London

-For the London festival, I developed pitch concepts exploring how brand presence could sit naturally within the wider site experience.
-This included early ideas for a bar sponsored by Super Bock, alongside mock designs for stages, flags, timetables, and audience-interactive installations.
-The focus was on creating elements that felt integrated into the rhythm of the festival, supporting wayfinding, social interaction, and moments of pause without disrupting the energy of the music or crowd flow.
+For the London festival, I developed pitch concepts looking at how brand presence could feel like a natural part of the site rather than an interruption to it.
+This included early ideas for a Super Bock-sponsored bar, alongside mock designs for stages, flags, timetables, and audience-interactive installations — all built around the same question of how you design for a crowd that's there for the music first.
+The focus was on elements that supported wayfinding, social interaction, and moments of pause without getting in the way of the energy that makes these events worth going to.